blackbunt/adress_lookup_tb/README.md

 ```

 After executing the script, you will be prompted to enter an address.
 The script will then search for the address and display it in DIN 5008 format.
+Then you can select to copy those address values to your clipboard